elenasacristan/treebooks/README.md

 ![checkout](/documents/mockups/checkout1.png)

 - The final design of the website included some additional functionalities (buttons, carousel, modals and messages) that I thought would be useful as I was working on it.
-I also changed slighly the styles (colours, transparency, shadows, borders) for others that I found more appropiate.
+I also changed slightly the styles (colours, transparency, shadows, borders) for others that I found more appropriate.

 ### User stories

-As a charity owner I want to get users to register to the website so I can rent them books and I can raise money to plant new trees.
+As a charity owner, I want to get users to register to the website so I can rent books to them and I can raise money to plant new trees.

 As a user (member or not) I want to be able to see what is the aim of the website.

 As a user (member or not) I want to be able to see what projects is the charity planning to contribute to and how much money the charity has raised so far.

-As a user (member or not) I want to be able to contact TreeBooks to send my comments and suggestions for new projects .
+As a user (member or not) I want to be able to contact TreeBooks to send my comments and suggestions for new projects.

 As a user (member or not) I want to donate books and I want to know where are the collection points.

 As a user I want to register to be able to rent books and contribute to reforestation projects

-As a user I want to register to be able to save money reading second hand books instead of buying brand new books.
+As a user I want to register to be able to save money reading second-hand books instead of buying brand new books.

-As a member I want to feel that I'm helping to save the planet by not buying new books and by renting second hand books.
+As a member I want to feel that I'm helping to save the planet by not buying new books and by renting second-hand books.

 As a member I want to be able to add my name to a waiting list if the book that I want to read is not available